QubesOS/qubes-doc/configuration/vpn.md

 The VPN scripts here are intended to work with commonly used `tun` interfaces, whereas `tap` mode is untested.

-Also, the config should route all traffic through your VPN's interface after a connection is created; For openvpn the directive for this is `redirect-gateway def1`.
-For OpenVPN.
+Also, the config should route all traffic through your VPN's interface after a connection is created; For OpenVPN the directive for this is `redirect-gateway def1`.

        sudo nano /rw/config/vpn/openvpn-client.ovpn